ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 ```

 <info-box hint>
 	The above is a strict UI-related configuration.
 Removing a toolbar item does not remove the feature from the editor internals.
-If your goal with the toolbar configuration is to remove features, the right solution is to also remove their relative plugins.
+If your goal with the toolbar configuration is to remove features, the right solution is to also remove their respective plugins.
 Check [Removing features](#removing-features) above for more information.
 </info-box>

 ### Listing available items